Post Summary: Discover the best day trips from Boise, Idaho, that are 1-4 hours away.

 There’s a reason why Boise has risen out of obscurity to become one of the best places to live in America.
-With extraordinary nature and big-city amenities, it’s no wonder the masses are making their way to travel to this picturesque high desert city in Southwest Idaho.
-We spent four months in Boise, exploring every nook and cranny to see if it’s where we would eventually want to live.
+With extraordinary nature and big-city amenities, is it any wonder the masses are making their way to travel to this picturesque high desert city in Southwest Idaho?

-The city of Boise has so much to offer, but one of the biggest highlights of our time there was taking day trips from Boise to explore the rugged and wild terrain of Idaho.
+The city of Boise has so much to offer, but one of the biggest highlights of our time living in Boise was taking day trips outside of the city to explore the rugged and wild terrain of Idaho.

 Here are our picks for the 12 best day trips from Boise.
 They offer everything from hiking, relaxation, history, and plenty of adventure.

 The Perfect Boise Itinerary For Every Type Of Traveler

 25 Adventurous Things To Do In Boise With Kids

 1. BRUNEAU DUNES STATE PARK

 Just one short hour away from Boise, Idaho, is the extraordinary Bruneau Dunes State Park.
 The dunes surround two small lakes, creating the perfect desert oasis.
 The park is home to the tallest freestanding sand dune in North America, capping out at 470 feet.
 We loved it there and while we visited in late winter, I can imagine it being such a fun day out in the early summer.
 Not sure how good the sand would feel in the harsh heat of August!
 Although, you can always jump in the water since swimming is permitted in the lakes.
 The park offers hiking, swimming, camping, horseback riding, an observatory for stargazing, kayaking, and of course…sandboarding!
 We brought our own sled, but you can also rent one for $15 from the visitor’s center.